NISystemsEngineering/GitHub-Hands-on/docs/Git Basic Concepts.md

 ![](../src/images/Review_Req.png "Merge will be disabled if you do not have approver privileges for the repo.")

+6. Once you have merged the changes from **Third-Sum-Edit** into **master**, you can navigate to the **branches** tab and delete **Third-Sum-Edit**.
+A branch should be tied to a specific feature addition, bug fix, etc. Once this has been completed, it should be deleted and new branch started for the next section of work.

 Congratulations!
 You now know the basics of using Git source control with GitHub.com and GitHub Desktop.

 ## 2.0 Using LabVIEW and Git